Science Publishing Group: Criticism of publishing practices

 Science Publishing Group has also been cited more directly as a predatory journal and a scam, using more than 200 pseudo-publications like American Journal of Applied Mathematics or International Journal of Transportation Engineering and Technology.
-The publisher uses techniques related to scam like aggressive emailing (spamming campaigns) with replaced characters (α for a, for example) or invitations to publish in exchange for a payment in order to fool unsuspecting scholars.
+The publisher uses techniques related to scams like aggressive emailing (spamming campaigns) with replaced characters (α for a, for example) or invitations to publish in exchange for a payment in order to fool unsuspecting scholars.

 List of journals

 SPG publishes hundreds of journals.
 Many are named American Journal of... or European Journal of... despite SPG being based in Pakistan.